This mochaccino coffee body scrub recipe is so easy to make, but creates a DIY body scrub that feels like a premium product. It’s 100% natural too!

 Either way, you don’t want your oils to get scalding hot.
 Just warm enough for the cocoa butter to fully melt.

-STEP 4: Pour your melted oils into the sugar mixture and stir really well until the oils have completely coated the sugar/coffee bean mixture.
+Step 4: Pour the melted oils into the sugar mixture and stir well.
+You want the oils to completely coat the sugar/coffee bean mixture.

 Set aside to cool completely; don’t put the lid on the container until your scrub has completely cooled down.
 This will take a few hours.